Living with ANCA-associated Vasculitis

-ANCA, or anti-neutrophil cytoplasmic autoantibody vasculitis, is a wide-ranging group of autoimmune diseases that are characterized by vascular inflammation.
+Anti-neutrophil cytoplasmic autoantibody (ANCA)-associated vasculitis, or AAV, is a wide-ranging group of autoimmune diseases that are characterized by vascular inflammation.
 In healthy people, antibodies target foreign agents in the body, such as viruses, bacteria, or cancerous cells.
 Autoantibodies, like ANCAs, target healthy cells.

-With recent advances in the treatment of ANCA vasculitis, most patients are able to achieve remission and bring their disease under control, often for extended periods.
+With recent advances in the treatment of AAV, most patients are able to achieve remission and bring their disease under control, often for extended periods.
 But most are also likely to relapse at least once.

 The biggest challenge is balancing the benefits of long-term therapy with its associated complications.
 Extended use of glucocorticoids to limit inflammation and its effects, for example, can increase the risk of osteoporosis, weight gain, diabetes, muscle weakness, ulcers and gastritis, and infection.